gustavohroos/AED-I/README.md

 ##
 Repository used for academic purposes.
 ##
-Submitting of the proposed lists in the Algorithms and Data Structure I class.</p>
+Submitting of the proposed lists in the Algorithms and Data Structure I, II and III class.</p>